-Tingting (Rachel) Chung, Ph.D., Director of Business Programs at Chatham University, is an Information Systems scholar focusing on knowledge management, information security, and financial fraud prevention.
+Tingting (Rachel) Chung, Ph.D., Associate Professor of Business and Coordinator of Data Analytics & MIS at Chatham University, is an Information Systems scholar focusing on knowledge management, information security, and financial fraud prevention.
 Dr. Chung has published in top journals including Communications of the ACM, International Journal of Production Economics, Omega, and has given numerous presentations at top conferences, including International Conferences on Information Systems (ICIS), Academy of Management (AOM). and The Institute for Operations Research and the Management Sciences (INFORMS).
-Her research has been supported by the Institute of Fraud Prevention (IFP), the Grace Ann Geibel Institute for Social Justice and Responsibility, and a 2016 IBM Faculty Award.
+Her research has been supported by the Institute of Fraud Prevention (IFP), the Grace Ann Geibel Institute for Social Justice and Responsibility, National Security Agency, and a 2016 IBM Faculty Award.

 In 2012 Professor Chung received a $10,000 research grant from the Institute of Fraud Prevention (IFP) for her research study on the genetic basis for Internet fraud detection with Professor Dennis Galletta of the University of Pittsburgh, and a BBC World News interview about this research study.
 In 2013, the project is funded as a signature project by the Grace Ann Geibel Institute for Social Justice and Responsibility.

 In 2013, Professor Chung received another $10,000 research grant from the Institute of Fraud Prevention (IFP) for her research study on the genetic basis for deception detection with Professor Chih-Chen Lee of Northern Illinois University.
 Professor Chung also received IFP’s support for a global fraud research project with Professor Chih-Chen Lee of Northern Illinois University, and Professor Sunita Mondal of Slippery Rock University.